lampovachan/Email-Sender/README.md

 This repository contains three projects.
 The first one is common files for both projects, the second one is producer, and the third one is consumer.

-Producer uses Spring Boot with Spring Kafka to publish JSON/String message which contains user mail to a Kafka topic.
+Producer uses Spring Boot with Spring Kafka to publish JSON/String message, which contains user mail, to a Kafka topic.

-Consumer receives this JSON/String message which contains mail from Kafka and sends email on this mail.
+Consumer receives this JSON/String message, which contains mail, from Kafka and sends email on this mail.

 Email sending was tested using https://mailtrap.io